< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG FRI 06 SEP 24: Lockheed Martin just got a $4.8 billion USD contract for two production batches of GMLRS missiles.
 What is interesting about this is that GMLRS is GPS-guided and doesn't work in Ukraine because of Orc GPS jamming.
 I suspect these new rockets will not have that problem.
 What's changed?
 Nobody's talking.
 Not incidentally, reports say the Orc offensive from the Donbas appears to be bogging down.
 General Budanov predicted this.
 I think they're getting hammered with new munitions.

 * As mentioned, this last week, Liz Cheney said: VOTE FOR KAMALA HARRIS.
 Even more interesting her dad, Dick Cheney, did so as well.
-A lot of the Uncompromising Left are contemptuous of GOP For Kamala, but they protest too much.
+A lot of the No-Compromise Left are contemptuous of GOP For Kamala, but they protest too much.
 I don't see the point of dumping on people who are, for the moment, working with us instead of against us.
 What happens over the longer run?
 I keep saying: I have no clear idea.
-The last time a major US political party broke up was in the 1850s.
-We're witnessing history.

 AND SO ON: Joe Biden's son Hunter was convicted on charges of obtaining a firearm while being a drug addict, with sentencing to take place after the election.
 He's also facing a trial in California on tax evasion charges.
 He's pleaded GUILTY now, so that trial may not happen.